sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 - `resource` is the DM name of the referenced resource
 - `output` is the name of the output parameter to be referenced

-The above construct works very similarly to Deployment Managers `$(ref.<resource>.<property>)`.
-However, instead of only defining references to resource properties *within* a deployment, it allows for *inter-deployment/inter-project* references using deployment outputs.
+The above construct works very similarly to Deployment Manager's `$(ref.<resource>.<property>)`.
+However, it allows defining not only references to resource properties not only *within* a deployment, but also *inter-deployment/inter-project* references, using deployment outputs.
 The value of output of a dependent deployment is only looked up during the current deployment's execution, which allows you to create config files without knowing in advance the actual values of the outputs in the dependent deployments, or even having to create these deployments.